FoxEyeStudio/foxeye-contract/README.md

 Set a list in `./script/utils/merkleHandler.ts` or read it via a file.

 Then run `npx hardhat run --network rinkeby scripts/setAirdropMerkle.ts`

-### Test a Lucky Draw
-For test & debug,  use `./script/resultCaulator.ts` to calculate a lucky number that can win for a lottery(set arguments first).
-This can be achieved only by the admin who knows those preimages.

 ## DividendsPool.sol
 Advertisers/consumers in the FoxEye ecosystem will deposit to the dividends pool to purchase services.
 These fees will be distributed via lotteries, which require burning $FOX to buy.
 Every lottery will be drawn via a fair random system.